villagrat/github-finder/README.md

 # Github Finder App

-A React app to search GitHub profiles and see profile details
+A React app to search GitHub profiles and seamlessly explore users' stats and their latest code repositories.
+[Try it now!](https://www.replacewhendeployed.com)

-Some keywords about technologies used include...

-- React
-- Context API
-- Reducers and the useReducer Hook
-- Tailwind CSS and Daisy UI for component styling
+Component styling done using Tailwind CSS and Daisy UI

-# Usage
+# Dev Usage

 ### Install dependencies